Save Liuato Tuitele

-Save Liuato Afa Tuitele (born ?) is an American Samoan retired judge and politician.
+Save Liuato Afa Tuitele is an American Samoan retired judge and politician.
 He was one of six candidates for Governor of American Samoa in the 2012 gubernatorial election.

 Biography

 Personal life

 Tuitele was born in Leloaloa, American Samoa, the son of Save Afa Tuitele, who was from Leone on the main island of Tutuila, and Agatele Tigilau Tuitele, who was originally from Ta'u in the Manu'a Islands.
 He was raised in Leone, American Samoa, the home village of his father.
 Tuitele attended Midkiff Elementary School and graduated from the Marist Brothers School in Le'ala, American Samoa.
 He graduated from Samoana High School in 1965.
 He and his wife, the former Sarah M. Haleck, have four children and twelve grandchildren.

 He attended college while serving in the United States Army, receiving a bachelor's degree in criminal justice administration from Chaminade University of Honolulu and a second bachelor's in business administration from McKendree University.